catskull/notes/winter-2017/tech202/notes.md

 Brunelleschi - dome.
 Two domes, one innner lighter, and and exterior dome.
 Created an "herringbone" brick pattern to give it strenght.

 Invented linear perspective.

+Donatello's "David" statue.
+Paegen style, love of the body.
+Importance to Florence, placed in the Medici garden.

+Donatello's Mary Magdalene.
+Wood, very frail style.
+Thin, hermit-like.
+Clothed only with her long hair.

+Boticelli's "Birth of Venus".
+This was groundbreaking because it shows a nude woman that is not Eve.
+Eve was typically the only nude woman shown in artwork.
+It's a non-Christian painting.
+The bodies are floating, not grounded.

+Botticelli's "Primavera".
+She looks kind of like Mary, borrowing from Paegan ideas and pointing to more Christian values.
+Celebrating the body for what it is: elegant, beautiful.
+Not really any perspective.

+What is Renaissance art:
+ - draws on realism
+ - perspective (brunolesci)
+ - borrowing classical (pagan) themes
+ - Geometrical arrangement
+ - light and shadowing
+ - backgrounds
+ - artists are able to live from comissions

+Savonarola
+ - argues against worldy excesses
+ - argues against pagan themes
+ - destroys a lot of art (burns it)
+ - started talking against the church, is excommunicated
+ - eventually he is hung and burned at the same place he burned the art

+## Machiavelli
+ - tries to be a friend of the Medici, falls in and out of favor
+ - goes against the ethics of the church and says that the most important thing is to retain power
+ - famous for saying "the end justifies the means"

+The Prince
+ - dedicated to the Medici
+ - based on the exploits of Caesare Borgia

+The Role of Government
+ - mainain atmosphere of saftey
+ - protect rights of citizens
+ - punish criminals
+ - provide services to citizens

+What are the worst conditionas that can exist in a society?
+Chaos!

+What is the primary role of the leader?
+To stabalize!

+A prince's duties:
+ - mainatin stability
+ - manage change
+ - use virtue as required
+ - be liberal or stingy as required for the moment
+ - be loved and feared, avoid hatred
+ - know when to keep a promise
+ - hold to the right when possible, but do what is required
+ - the end justifies the means

+## High Renaissance

+The heart of the course on the history of creativity.

+Roots of Renaissance
+ - increase in education/literacy
+ - appreciataion of classical (roman/greek) era
+ - humanism
+ - wealthy middle class/ruling elite
+ - city-state civic pride

+Leonardo da Vinci
+ - examines the intereor of everything

+notebooks were coded, read from right to left (mirrored)

+he's a scientist, engineer, and artist

+sfumato - a kind of shading that is a really softened line so it kind of looks 3D

+Madonna of the Rocks
+ - geometric arragment of figures
+ - foreshortening

+Mona Lisa
+ - it's probably just dirty (needs to be cleaned)

+The Last Supper
+ - really bad condition
+ - geometric organization
+ - judas has elbow on the table

+Michelangelo

+Pieta
+ - first commission
+ - only signed peice of art

+David

+Moses
+ - had horns (mistranslation)

+Sistine Chapel